ammarhakim/gkyl-doc/source/gkyl/App/Gk/Gyrokinetics.rst

        or a function with signature ``function(t,xn)`` that return a single value, :math:`S(t,xn[0],xn[1],...)`, where ``xn`` is a NDIM vector.
      -
-   * - diagnosticMoments
+   * - diagnostics
-     - List of moments to compute for diagnostics.
+     - List of moments and volume integrated moments to compute.
 See below for list of moments supported.
-     - { }
-   * - diagnosticIntegratedMoments
-     - List of integrated moments to compute for diagnostics.
-See below for list of integrated moments supported.
-     - { }
-   * - diagnosticBoundaryFluxMoments
-     - List of boundary flux moments to compute for diagnostics.
-See below for list of moments supported.
-     - { }
-   * - diagnosticIntegratedBoundaryFluxMoments
-     - List of integrated boundary flux moments to compute for diagnostics.
-See below for list of integrated moments supported.
      - { }

 .. note::